getodk/aggregate-components/GaeHttpClient/src/main/resources/META-INF/readme.txt

 and
 http://esxx.blogspot.com/2009/06/using-apaches-httpclient-on-google-app.html

-It works specifically with httpClient 4.0.3 libraries and supports variable deadlines (timeouts), redirects, certificate validation, and expect-continue semantics (provided Google's UrlFetchService supports those semantics).
+It has been updated to use httpClient 4.1.2 libraries and supports variable deadlines (timeouts), redirects, certificate validation, and expect-continue semantics (provided Google's UrlFetchService supports those semantics).